Los Angeles Employment Attorney

 What Laws Protect Los Angeles Employees?

 California is one of the best states to live in as an employee.
 California’s employment laws are some of the most progressive and employee-friendly of the country.
 Protecting your rights and privileges as an employee, however, can be difficult.
 Many employers knowingly take advantage of employees or do not fully understand the laws.
 This can lead to issues that interfere with your ability to work, unfairly reduce your pay or result in life-changing infringements such as wrongful termination.
-Understanding California’s employment laws can help you protect your rights, as well as know when you need to hire an employment attorney in Los Angeles for help bringing your claim.
+Understanding California’s employment laws can help you protect your rights, as well as know when you need to hire an employment attorney in Los Angeles.

 - Americans With Disabilities Act (ADA).
 The federal ADA protects individuals with disabilities, giving them equal rights and opportunities as other employees in the U.S. It protects against disability discrimination and harassment, as well as ensures reasonable accommodations.
 If you believe an employer did not hire you due to a disability, or wrongfully terminated or punished you due to your disability, an ADA attorney from Mathew & George can help you fight for justice.

 - Family Medical Leave Act (FMLA).
 California’s Family and Medical Leave Act gives most employees as many as 12 weeks of leave per year (unpaid).
 The employee must have a covered reason to take the leave.
 All employers with 50 or more employees must participate.
 An employee can qualify for FMLA leave for having (or adopting) a child, receiving a serious medical diagnosis or taking care of a family member who has a major health problem.
-If your employer broke the FMLA, an LA Family Medical Leave attorney can represent you during a civil suit.
+If your employer violated the FMLA, an LA Family Medical Leave attorney can represent you during a civil suit.